carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 ## Machine learning workflow (Make our own version of this)

-_Comment: Are we going to reuse this image?_
+_Comment: If we reuse, crop the bubbles out and add attribution at the bottom of the page._
 <p align="center">
 <img width="600" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/workflow.png">
 </p>